The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Conclusions

 \section{Conclusions}

-Oscillations of standing kink MHD surface waves in coronal loops in the presence of the twisted magnetic annulus is studied.
-To do this, a typical coronal loop is considered as a straight cylindrical compressible zero-beta flux tube with magnetic twist in the internal and the annulus and straight magnetic field in the external region.
-Using the perturbation method given by Ruderman (2007), the dispersion relation is obtained and solved numerically for obtaining the frequencies of the kink modes.
+Oscillations of nonaxisymmetric MHD waves in coronal loops in the presence of the twisted magnetic field is studied.
+To do this, a coronal loop is considered as a straight cylindrical compressible zero-beta thin flux tube with magnetic twist in the internal and the annulus and straight magnetic field in the external region.
+Using the perturbation method given by Ruderman (2007), the dispersion relation is obtained and solved both analytically and numerically for obtaining the frequencies of the nonaxisymmetric modes.
+Our dispersion relation confirms the results of other people for the different cases.
+For instance: i) it shows that in the absence of annulus region, the twist does not affect the kink ($m=1$) modes which is same as the result obtained by Goossens, Hollweg $\&$ Sakurai (1992) and Ruderman (2007). ii) In the absence of internal twist, the dispersion relation reduces to the same result derived by Carter $\&$ Erd\'{e}lyi (2008) in the TT approximation. iii) In the absence of twist in the annulus region, the dispersion relation yields the same result obtained by Carter \& Erd\'{e}lyi (2007) for the kink ($m=1$) modes in the TT approximation.
+Furthermore, the effect of the internal twist on the fluting ($m=2$) modes is investigated.
 Our numerical results show that

-i) for a given relative core width, frequencies of the fundamental and first-overtone $l=1,2$ kink $(m=1)$ surface modes with radial mode numbers $n=1,2$ increase when the twist parameter of the annulus increases;
+i) for a given relative core width, frequencies of the fundamental and first overtone $l=1,2$ kink $(m=1)$ modes with radial mode numbers $n=1,2$ increase when the twist parameter of the annulus increases.
+The same behavior holds for the frequencies of the fluting $(m=2)$ modes with $n=1$ when the internal twist parameter increases;

-ii) when the relative core width, $a/R$, goes to unity exactly then the kink $(m=1)$ surface modes with $n=1$ become independent of the twisted annulus and the second modes labelled by $n=2$ are removed from the system;
+ii) when the relative core width, $a/R$, goes to unity then the kink $(m=1)$ modes with $n=1$ become independent of the twist and in the case of $a/R=1$ the second mode labeled by $n=2$ is removed from the system;

-iii) the period ratio $P_1/P_2$, for the kink $(m=1)$ surface modes with $n=1,2$ is lower than 2 (for untwisted loop) in the presence of the twisted magnetic annulus.
-The result of $P_1/P_2$ for the kink $(m=1)$ surface modes with $n=1$ is in accordance with the TRACE observations. \\ \\ {{\bf Acknowledgements}}.
-This work has been supported financially by Research Institute for Astronomy $\&$ Astrophysics of Maragha (RIAAM), Maragha, Iran.
+iii) the period ratio $P_1/P_2$ for the kink $(m=1)$ modes with $n=1,2$ is lower than 2 (for untwisted loop) in the presence of the twisted magnetic annulus.
+The results of $P_1/P_2$ for the kink $(m=1)$ modes with $n=1$ are in accordance with some observations of the TRACE.
+The period ratio for the fluting $(m=2)$ modes with $n=1$ decreases from 2 with increasing the internal twist parameter.